ImagingDataCommons/libdicom/doc/source/usage.rst

 Element may have a `Value Multiplicity (VM)
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part05/sect_6.4.html>`_
 greater than one, i.e., contain more than one value.
-Under the hood, a Data Element thus generally contains an array of values.
+Under the hood, a Data Element may thus contain an array of values.

 A Data Element can be created with :c:func:`dcm_element_create()`, it can have a value assigned to it with eg.